Stingers: episode guide

 An investigation of an illegal brothel that trades in sex slaves leads undercover to the case of a missing girl.
 She was kidnapped three years ago at the age of 15 and is presumed dead, but her mother knows she is alive.
 When the girl’s alleged kidnapper turns up dead the trail leads to a judge—the man who acquitted him twice, and the last man to speak to him on the night he died.
 Harris goes undercover at a gentlemen’s club and blackmails the judge over the phone call.
 When the judge agrees to pay for Harris’ silence Harris hypothesizes that the judge was in on the kidnapping.
 Sure enough, a search of his house reveals the girl hidden in the basement.
 There’s just one problem—the girl is suffering from Stockholm syndrome and has fallen in love with her captor.

-Note: read the article about the development of this episode
+Note: be sure to read this article about the development of this episode

 Head On